programminghistorian/ph-submissions/lessons/k-means-clustering-with-scikit-learn-in-python.md

 {% include figure.html filename="clustering-scikit-learn2.png" caption="Figure 2: Three clusters assigned by k-means." %}

 That looks interesting.
 The cluster in the lower left part of the plot, as well as the two outliers in the upper right corner of the plot, are clearly visible.
 Interestingly, k-means does not regard the two outliers as an individual cluster.
 Instead, it puts the two outliers together with other data points that one would intuitively assign to the cluster with the number 1.
 Overall, this plot and the clusters demonstrate that there are, at least, three different clusters of contributors.
-The first cluster (cluster zero) includes the most data points, meaning that many authors only contributed few articles with a relatively short length.
+The first cluster (cluster 0) includes the most data points, meaning that many authors only contributed few articles with a relatively short length.
 However, some authors (cluster 2) contributed a lot more than most of the others and could thus be regarded as much more influential.

 Let us now have a closer look at cluster 2 via boolean indexing with *pandas*.
 The following command returns the rows of the third cluster (cluster 2), which include the authors with the highest word counts and the most articles.